JohnP105/NinjaFruit_C/README.md

 ## Future Improvements

-- Add graphical interface using SDL or other graphics library
-- Implement more advanced game mechanics
+- Add more advanced game mechanics
 - Add more OS concepts like semaphores and shared memory